thequietlife/hackerspager/README.md

 ## Notes on making Cereal Killer's fluro pager

-Making Cereal Killer's fluro yellow pager in the 1995 movie [Hackers](https://en.wikipedia.org/wiki/Hackers_film) was the goal.
-There is something super appealing with retro tech like pagers.
+Making Cereal Killer's fluro pager in the 1995 movie [Hackers](https://en.wikipedia.org/wiki/Hackers_film) was the goal.
+There is something super appealing about retro tech like pagers.
+And being able to tinker to make my own version was another key driver.

 <p align="center">
 <img
   src="https://github.com/thequietlife/hackerspager/blob/024ef990a4c60c0a6df084021874cda1aeb381a7/images/aim.png"
 alt="before photo of the Motorola pager" width="400"/>

-Two great resources that I referred to that cover the whole process. <br>
+I referred to these two great resources that cover the whole process. <br>

 ⭐ [HackersCurator](https://youtu.be/6mRPtUmp7O0?si=0FgcIwVixXkkrYao) <br>
 ⭐ [Famicoman](https://famicoman.com/2018/11/06/building-a-replica-hackers-pager/)